OpenTelemetry Django Instrumentation¶

 Django Request object reference: https://docs.djangoproject.com/en/3.1/ref/request-response/#attributes

-The instrumentation supports specifying request and response hooks.
-These are functions that get called back by the instrumentation right after a Span is created for a request and right before the span is finished while processing a response.
+This instrumentation supports request and response hooks.
+These are functions that get called right after a span is created for a request and right before the span is finished for the response.
 The hooks can be configured as follows:

 def request_hook(span, request):